threefoldfoundation/www_threefold_io/content/partners/veverse/index.md

 ---
 id: veverse
-title: Veverse
+title: VeVerse
-description: VeVerse aims to create a virtual universe which eradicates cultural boundaries and supports the free flow of ideas and knowledge.
+description: VeVerse, a strong believer in a decentralized metaverse, is creating a virtual universe which eradicates cultural boundaries and supports the free flow of ideas and knowledge.
 template: partnerPage.html
 taxonomies:
   partners-category: [foundation]